-But some precisions are here in order, because Dreyfus drives a wedge between a transcendental interpretation of the background (Husserl) over against an existential one (Heidegger and Merleau-Ponty), and that leads to diametrically different conclusions.
-In this vein, Dreyfus unfairly pins on Husserl a cognitivist account of the background that barely passes the most basic phenomenological exam, because the background would turn out to be "an aggregate of independent elements..." "of implicit sedimented intentional states (Geltungen) which can in principle always be made explicit" (2012, 1).
-In contrast, existential phenomenology would construe the background as "a whole on the basis of which things can show up, but anything that shows up does so only on the condition that the background not show up" (idem).
+Some precisions are here in order, because Dreyfus drives a wedge between a transcendental interpretation of the background (Husserl) and an existential one (Heidegger and Merleau-Ponty), leading to diametrically different conclusions.
+In this vein, Dreyfus unfairly pins on Husserl a cognitivist account of the background that barely passes the most basic phenomenological test, because the background would turn out to be "an aggregate of independent elements..." "of implicit sedimented intentional states (Geltungen) which can in principle always be made explicit" (2012, 1).
+In contrast, existential phenomenology would construe the background as "a whole on the basis of which things can show up, but anything that shows up does so only on the condition that the background not show up" (2012, 1).
+Properly understood, Husserl's concept of horizon as the background of intentional experience "embraces what one is conscious of in a non-thematic way" (Geniusas, 2012, 7).
+In Husserl's view, in our absorbed intentional experience the background does not become thematic, just like Dreyfus's own conception-as luck would actually have it.
+However, the horizon can certainly become a thematic space of phenomenological inquiry, just like Heidegger's Weltlichkeit der Welt.

-The latter differentiation is confusing on two grounds.
-First, inasmuch as a transcendental investigation of the world in classic Kantian terms questions the very conditions of possibility on the basis of which empirical knowledge is founded, not only Husserl's phenomenology is as such transcendental, but also Heidegger's and Merleau-Ponty's.
-Second, not only the great philosopher of Königsberg considered feasible to carry out an in-depth investigation of this paramount transcendental sphere, but it needs scarcely be said that both Heidegger and Merleau-Ponty embarked on the project of accounting for this very ontological dimension.
-So existential phenomenology not only restricts itself to postulating the pervasive subsistence of a mysterious background, it actually makes it explicit by accounting for its ontological structures and experiential features.
-What is then Heidegger's ambitious analysis of environmentality and worldhood but an explicit account of how the world pre-theoretically announces itself?
+It is hard to see how existential phenomenology would merely restrict itself to postulating the pervasive subsistence of a mysterious background, which cannot be made explicit due to its withdrawal.
+Actually, phenomenology accounts for its ontological structures and experiential features inasmuch as the horizon for all understanding must be brought to light (cf. Heidegger, SZ, 17).
+What is then Heidegger's ambitious analysis of environmentality and worldhood if not an explicit account of how the world pretheoretically announces itself?
 Of course, "the context of equipment is lit up, not as something never seen before, but as a totality constantly sighted beforehand in circumspection.
 With this totality, however, the world announces itself" (Heidegger, SZ, 75).

-In point of fact, this announcement of the world, the fact that it meldet sich, can be couched in terms of how the world makes itself explicit for circumspection.
-Needless to belabor this announcement is not theoretical nor thematic, but that does not at all preclude the fact that the phenomenon of the world should not be regarded as some sort of obscure, ineffable mystery.
-Actually, if the background were a mystery as Dreyfus mistakenly claims Dasein would not be able to cope with the world in any sense.
+This announcement of the world, the fact that it meldet sich, can be couched in terms of how the world makes itself explicit for circumspection.
+Needless to belabor this announcement is not theoretical nor thematic, but that does not at all preclude the fact that the phenomenon of the world should not be regarded as some sort of obscure, ineffable, mystery.
+In point of fact, if the background were a mystery, as Drevfus mistakenly claims, Dasein would not be able to cope with the world in any sense.
+Dasein would be a stranger to itself and to the world.